 In the Information Age you deserve accurate and comprehensive information.
 Encountering lies and biased information by deceptive means is frustrating, not to mention time consuming.
-Everyone deserve the truth.
+Everyone deserves the truth.

 Individuals can act in harmful ways after reading fake news.
 A recent example is the QAnon Conspiracy, whose proponents believe, among other things, that former President Trump was waging a secret war against malicious government figures.
 This conspiracy has led to online and offline threats; in one notable example, a man was arrested on charges of terrorism.
 The spreading of lies and deceit creates hostility.

 Sharing fake news or using it to support an argument can diminish your standing and credibility among your peers and colleagues.